Landlord Responsibilities, Duties & Obligations

 Providing clear rental obligations & protecting your tenants deposit

-- Rent obligations should be included in the tenancy agreement and landlords should ensure that they are clear and easily understood in case disputes arise at a later date.
+- Landlord obligations regarding rent should be included in the tenancy agreement and landlords should ensure that they are clear and easily understood in case disputes arise at a later date.

 - It’s mandatory for landlords to protect deposits in government-back schemes within 30 days of receiving the payment, and to provide tenants with the tenancy deposit protection certificate and specified information about the scheme.